Salahudin-cloud/simple-ecomerce-ci4/README.md

 # Simple E Comerce with CodeIgniter 4
-This is Project i created to submit project mid term , the topic project mid term is about **E Comerce and Marketplace** , the student can choose between E Comerce or Markteplace and i choose E Comerce , so i created this project with CodeIgniter 4. this project E Comerce is about My Father Store
+This is Project i created to submit project mid term , the topic project mid term is about **E Comerce and Marketplace** , the student can choose between E Comerce or Markteplace and i choose E Comerce , so i created this project with CodeIgniter 4. this project E Comerce is about My Father Store. and this porject still lots need to imporove like the ui , security , buy system and so on

 Prerequisites
 =======